embodied-agent-eval/behavior-eval/README.md

 We have successfully tested the installation on Linux servers, Windows 10+, and Mac OS X.

-To minimize potential issues, we recommend the following steps:
+To minimize and identify the potential issues, we recommend the following steps:

 1. **Create a Conda Virtual Environment**.
 2. **Install CMake Using Conda**: